Ms Rebecca Galbraith

 I am part of the Spatial & Performance Practices Research Group, which looks at how architecture can be embedded in the creative world.

-I was recently involved in the ‘Portsmouth Phoenix’ project, a collaboration with notable residential architects, culminating in a three-day design charrette.
+I was involved in the ‘Portsmouth Phoenix’ project, a collaboration with notable residential architects, culminating in a three-day design charrette.